gridiron-guru/FantasyDataAPI/README.md

 control are for accessing the project owner's FantasyDataAPI api key.
 This allows the Travis CI system to run integration tests.
 If you wish to fork this repo and run your own TravisCI builds, then you will need to regenerate the encrypted values.

+## Open Source
+This project is built on top of a number of open source projects, but I wanted to specifically call out and thank the [Guzzle](https://github.com/guzzle/guzzle) project.
+Guzzle is a PHP HTTP client and webservice framework for building RESTful web service clients.
+I first discovered Guzzle at [php[tek]](http://tek.phparch.com), a PHP conference run by the folks at [php[architect]](http://www.phparch.com).

 ## Documentation
 All documentation can be found in the [doc](doc) folder.